 The Group establishes an allowance for impairment that represents its estimate of incurred losses in respect of trade and other receivables and investments.
-The main components of this allowance are a specific loss component that relates to individually significant exposures, and a collective loss component established for groups of similar assets in respect of losses that have been incurred but not yet identified.
-The collective loss allowance is determined based on historical data of payment statistics for similar financial assets.
+The main component of this allowance is a specific loss component that relates to individually significant exposures.